Cyphotilapia Gibberosa vs Frontosa: In Details

 Final Verdict

 The Cyphotilapia gibberosa is the bluest one among the genus cyphotilapia.
-So, the demand for it is comparatively more.
+So, the demand for it is comparatively more for its visual aesthetics.
 That’s why the price of gibberosa is more than the frontosa.

-On the other hand, cyphotilapia frontosa lives more than the gibberosa.
-The lifespan of the cyphotilapia frontosa is more than 15 years.
-Also, they are more peaceful than the gibberos.
+On the other hand, cyphotilapia frontosa lives longer than the gibberosa by 7-10 years.
+Also, they are more peaceful than the gibberosa too.
+This is why they are also a clever choice for an aquarist.

-Here is some good news.
-As both are from cichlid families they are humble towards each other.
-If you have the budget to buy both fishes then you can pet both of them together in one tank or aquarium.
+The good news here is, since both are from cichlid families they are humble towards each other.
+So, If you have the budget to buy both the fishes then you can pet both of them together in your single aquarium.

 FAQs